Brauer and partition diagram models for phylogenetic trees and forests: Multiplicative structure: the set of phylogenetic trees as a semigroup

 These diagrams must have domain of size 2 or 4, and some simple counting gives the number with domain size 2 as 36, and the number of domain size 4 as 144, for a total of 180 diagrams not in the regular subsemigroup.
 This gives a total number of diagrams of $765+180=945$, which is indeed the number of rooted trees on 6 leaves (which is $(2n-3)!!$, and here $9!!=945$).

 \end{eg}

 There are several interesting questions related to the regular subsemigroup with respect to a tree, that we will leave for further work.
-For instance, the regular subsemigroup of $T$ constitutes a type of neighbourhood of $T$ (noting that $T$ can be easily checked using Proposition~\ref{p:regular.elts} to be regular to itself).
-There are many ways to define a neighbourhood of a tree, for instance using operations on trees like the nearest neighbour interchange (NNI) or subtree prune and regraft (SPR) moves.
+For instance, the regular subsemigroup of $T$ constitutes a type of neighbourhood of $T$ (noting that $T$ can be easily checked using Proposition~\ref{p:regular.elts} to be regular with respect to itself).
+There are many ways to define a neighbourhood of a tree, for instance using operations on trees like the nearest neighbour interchange (NNI) and subtree prune and regraft (SPR) moves, or the transposition distance, also based on matchings~\cite{alberich2009algebraic,valiente2005fast}.
 It would be interesting to know the relationships among these neighbourhoods.
 Secondly, we can observe that in the case of Example~\ref{eg:reg.subsemi}, all trees of rank 0 are in the regular subsemigroup.
 Is this a general property?
 Are there properties of a tree that make it regular with respect to a large proportion of other trees?